iAmG-r00t/blog/_posts/ctf/2018-09-06-radare-adventures-level1-crackme.md

 ![image14](/assets/img/blog/2018-09-06/image15.png){:.lead width="1700px"}

-The image is not that visible but I will fix that issue in future posts, below is the whole code re-written when migrating from blogger.
+The image is not visible, but I will fix that issue in future posts.
+Below is the whole code re-written when migrating from blogger.
 {:.note title="Attention"}

 ~~~nasm